JetBrains/intellij-sdk-docs/code_samples/tool_window/README.md

 (referred to as tool window bars) along the outer edges of the main window containing one or more tool window buttons, which activate panels displayed on the left, bottom, and right sides of the main IDE window.

-Current implementation displays a `JPanel` component containing simple icons and information regarding the actual system date, time, and timezone.
+The current implementation displays a `JPanel` component containing simple icons and information about the actual system date, time, and timezone.
 Component is provided by the `MyToolWindow` class through the `getContent()` method invoked inside the `MyToolWindowFactory` implementation.